Glavo/jfx17-freebsd/README.md

-# OpenJFX 17 Updates
+# OpenJFX 17 for FreeBSD

-This repository has the source code for OpenJFX 17 Update Releases.
-The main repository for OpenJFX development is [https://github.com/openjdk/jfx](https://github.com/openjdk/jfx).

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting backport pull requests to OpenJFX 17.
-If you are looking to contribute to OpenJFX, please visit [openjdk/jfx](https://github.com/openjdk/jfx) instead.
+This is a project to port [OpenJFX 17](https://github.com/openjdk/jfx17u) to FreeBSD.

+If you have any questions, feel free to [submit an issue](https://github.com/Glavo/jfx17-freebsd/issues/new) via GitHub.